- A Guide to Chemotherapy

 Some of these settings may have private treatment rooms, while others treat many patients together in one large room.
 Talk to your doctor or nurse ahead of time so you know what to expect your first day.

-Many people wonder how long the actual drugs stay in their body and how they are removed.
+Many people wonder how long the actual drugs stay in their body and how they’re removed.
 Most chemo drugs are broken down by your kidneys and liver and then are removed from your body through your urine or stool.
-The time it takes your body to get rid of the drugs depends on many things, including the type of chemo you get, other medicines you take, your age, and your kidney and liver functions.
+The time it takes your body to get rid of the drugs depends on many things, including the type of chemo you get, other medicines you take, your age, and how well your kidneys and liver work.
 Your doctor will tell you if you need to take any special precautions because of the drugs you are getting.
 (See “How can I protect myself and those I live with while I am getting chemo?” in the section called “Chemo safety” for general safety tips to follow at home.)

 If your cancer comes back, chemo may be used again.
 This time, you may be given different drugs to relieve symptoms or to slow the cancer’s growth or spread.
 Side effects may be different, depending on the drugs, the doses, and how they’re given.